 General disorders and administration site conditions Rare: Fever, wound-healing impairment.
-Not known: Asthenia.
+Not known: Asthenia, injection site necrosis, oedema.

 Description of selected adverse reactions

 The appearance and degree of severity of undesirable effects depends on the dosage level and the frequency of administration.
 However, as severe undesirable effects can occur even at lower doses, it is indispensable that patients are monitored regularly by the doctor at short intervals.